stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 ## Getting started with the Visual Web Terminal
 {#get-started}

-Access the Visual Web Terminal by using the Visual Web Terminal icon in the header of the Red Hat Advanced Cluster Management for Kubernetes page.
+Access the Visual Web Terminal page by using the Visual Web Terminal icon in the header of the Red Hat Advanced Cluster Management for Kubernetes page.
 The icon looks like a tiny terminal window with a `>` command prompt.

-Click this icon, select `Open in new browser tab` (best practice) and you are on your way.
+Click this icon and you are presented with a menu that allows you to launch the page in a new browser tab (best practice) or in the current browser tab.

 ![Launch diagram](images/VisualWebTerminalLaunch.gif)

 Now that you have the Visual Web Terminal started, wait a few seconds for it to `oc login` to your hub cluster.

-No need to worry downloading and setting up the various command line tools such as `kubectl` or `oc`.
-Don't worry about  KUBECONFIG.
-It is all taken care of for you!
+No need to worry about downloading and setting up the various command line tools such as `kubectl` or `oc` as they are already included with Visual Web Terminal.
+Don't worry about **KUBECONFIG**.
+Visual Web Terminal will use your existing credentials you used to login to the Red Hat Advanced Cluster Management for Kubernetes web console.
+You'll receive a.
 You'll receive a **Visual Web Terminal is ready** message when the login and setup is complete.

 ## The basic components
 {:#basics}